 America Forward Policy Priorities for ESSA Implementation

 We believe that the principles detailed in our ESSA Policy Platform and outlined below must be addressed as the implementation of the Elementary and Secondary Education Act continues.
 As the focus turns to implementation of the new law, America Forward believes specific, clear regulations, guidance, and application language can help cement and build on the progress embodied in the statute.

 America Forward strongly supports the provisions in ESSA that promote high-quality partnerships – including between state educational agencies, local educational agencies, non-profits, institutions of higher education, and other community-based organizations – and urges the Department to clarify for states and districts what resources they have at their disposal to support such partnerships.

 America Forward supports the provisions in ESSA that reward results and support and expand innovation, including the Innovative Assessment and Accountability Demonstration Authority, which will allow up to seven states to pilot innovative assessment systems, including competency-based assessment; and, the Education Innovation and Research (EIR) program, which establishes a multi-tiered system of evidence for awarding grants to support innovation.
-We encourage the Department – through regulation and guidance – to emphasize the program’s focus on evidence and assist states in developing interventions, collecting data, and scaling-up best practices.
+We encourage the Department – through regulation and guidance – to emphasize the program’s focus on evidence, and assist states in developing interventions, collecting data, and scaling-up best practices.
 We urge the Department to provide support to States, districts, and schools in identifying and implementing evidence-based practices.

 America Forward supports ESSA’s efforts to provide greater flexibility to states and districts to make decisions regarding educational policies and practices while maintaining Federal accountability guidelines that we believe are essential to ensuring every student has the best possible chance to succeed.
 We urge Congress and the Department of Education to continue to support strong accountability for all schools and ensure students, parents, and educators have access to the data and information they need to make informed education decisions, particularly in schools identified as needing improvement.America Forward believes that personalized learning approaches can transform outcomes for students by pacing and targeting instruction based on the needs of individual students.
 Provisions throughout ESSA can be used to support personalized learning strategies, and the Department should urge the inclusion of personalized learning in state and local plans and school improvement efforts.
 Specifically, the Department can further advance personalized learning by clarifying for states that the allowable 3% state set-aside for direct student services may be used to cover the costs associated with offering expanded learning opportunities, including academic tutoring, mentoring, apprenticeships, and career exploration.